Ice (The X-Files)

 "Ice" is the eighth episode of the first season of the American science fiction television series The X-Files, premiering on the Fox network on November 5, 1993.
 It was directed by David Nutter and written by Glen Morgan and James Wong.
 The debut broadcast of "Ice" was watched by 10 million viewers in 6.2 million households.
 The episode received positive reviews at large from critics, who praised its tense atmosphere.

 The plot of the episode shows FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) investigating the deaths of an Alaskan research team.
 Isolated and alone, the agents and their accompanying team discover the existence of extraterrestrial parasitic organisms that drive their hosts into impulsive fits of rage.

-The episode was inspired by an article in Science News about an excavation in Greenland, and series creator Chris Carter also cited John W. Campbell's 1938 novella Who Goes There?, the inspiration for the films The Thing from Another World (1951) and The Thing (1982), as an influence.
-Although the producers thought that "Ice" would save money by being shot in a single location, it ended up exceeding its own production budget.
+The episode was inspired by an article in Science News about an excavation in Greenland; series creator Chris Carter said it was also influenced by the John W. Campbell novella Who Goes There?
+(1938), which had famously been the basis of the films The Thing from Another World (1951) and The Thing (1982).
+Although the producers thought that "Ice" would save money by being shot in a single location, it ended up exceeding its production budget.